rehierl/node-tree-outliner/3-0-2-sxn-relation.md

 * synonymous - `related-to`, `associated-with`

 <!-- ======================================================================= -->
-## Summary
+## summary

 The above definitions only allow to state if section `s`, that already contains node `n`, is strictly related to node `n`, or if node `n` strictly belongs to section `s`.
-This means that, in order to make such a statement, the relationship between a section and its nodes must already exist.
+This means that, in order to make a statement, the relationship between a section and its nodes must already exist.

-* Why are nodes `n,x,y in N` related to sections `s,t in S`?
+* So, why are nodes `n,x,y in N` related to sections `s,t in S`?
 * for `(n != x != y)` and `(s != t)`

-There is no definition that forces to establish any relationship between nodes and sections: Under which circumstances must node `n` be associated with section `s`?
+There is no definition that forces to establish any relationship between nodes and sections: So, under which circumstances must node `n` be associated with section `s`?

 * `(s ??? y)`, if `(s related-to x)` and `(y related-to x)`